Sudheep24/Atlan-FrontEnd_internship-sql-editor-sudheep-s/README.md

+# Project Overview

+This project is built using a JavaScript framework with various optimizations to enhance performance.
+Below are the details of the framework, plugins, and performance optimizations applied.

+## Framework and Dependencies

+- **Framework:** React (with Vite for fast builds and hot module replacement)
+- **Major Plugins & Packages:**
+  - React Router for navigation
+  - Lodash for utility functions

+## Page Load Performance

+- **Finish Time:** 682 ms
+- **DOMContentLoaded:** 164 ms

+- **Verified Load Time (via Network Tab):** 550 ms

+## Performance Optimizations

+To improve performance and reduce load time, the following optimizations were implemented:

+1. **Code Splitting:**

+   - Used dynamic imports (`React.lazy` and `Suspense`) to load components only when needed.

+2. **Caching & Compression:**

+   - Enabled browser caching.
+   - Used gzip compression to reduce asset sizes.

+3. **Optimized Dependencies:**

+   - Removed unnecessary dependencies and reduced bundle size.
+   - Used `lodash.debounce` for efficient input handling.

+4. **Optimized Rendering:**

+   - Used `useMemo` and `useCallback` to prevent unnecessary re-renders.
+   - Implemented memoization for expensive computations.

+5. **Efficient Asset Loading:**

+   - Used lazy loading for images and components.

+6. **Improved CSS & Styling:**

+   - Minimized unused CSS and JavaScript files.

+These improvements contributed to better page speed and user experience.

 # SQL Query Editor

 A high-performance, feature-rich SQL query editor designed for data analysts and developers to execute, analyze, and manage SQL queries efficiently.